 The aim of upward meditation is to lift consciousness out of the body, an imperfect container for the pure light of consciousness.
 To reverse the “gravity pull of consciousness” a powerful upward force in the spine, called “Kundalini”, is used.
 By triggering Kundalini, Samadhi may be attained, which is an awareness of non-physical reality at the cost of physical consciousness.
 Detachment and dissociation results.

-The aim of Heart Rhythm Meditation is to pull the richness of the universe into the person, and anchor it in the heart.
-The downward flow of energy, called "Love", collects in the heart and causes an expansion of the heart faculty.
+The aim of Heart Rhythm Meditation is to pull the richness of the universe into the person, and the anchor it in the heart.
+The downward flow of energy, called “Love”, collects in the heart and causes an expansion of the heart faculty.
 This results in massive creativity, courage and compassion.
-It fosters the descent of blessing and grace upon the person.
+It fosters teh descent of blessing and grace upon the person.

 This type of meditation does not use emotion.
 The goal is sometimes described as having no thought.